 There's all kinds of great things that can result from work.

-So now we're gonna basically pay five grand to New York on top of whatever else poverty payments are for mediocrity.
+So now we're going to basically pay five grand to New York on top of whatever else poverty payments are for mediocrity under the program based on a similar effort in Mexico.

 This similar program in Mexico, that's really keeping people in Mexico, isn't it?